-The higher the speed, the more grease will degrade.
+The higher the speed, the more grease will de grade.
+Again if the bearing is over-packed then Churning will occur that leads to overheating.

 Bearing size -

 The larger the bearing, the more grease degradation can occur.
 The size of the bearing can usually be equated to the horsepower of the motor.